 I am on the committees for: Personnel, Admissions, SESC and New Build

-I am the link governor for MfL and Behaviour.
+I am the link governor for MfL, Attendance and Behaviour.

 I trained as a modern languages teacher and worked in six schools over a 38 year career, the last two schools as a Headteacher.
 Now retired.
 I am a magistrate for East Kent Adult and Family Court as well as doing voluntary education advisory and regulatory work.
 27 years of experience as a school governor.